 The registration fee is $367.25 (CTTIC taxes and CTINB management fees included) for the on-site certification exam and $423.75 (CTTIC taxes and CTINB management fees included) for the on-line certification exam

-The translation exam is written by hand, in special numbered booklets.
-The CTTIC and the markers do not receive the candidates' names, only the numbered booklets.
+Candidates write the exam using their own computer.
+The candidates’ names are not disclosed to the CTTIC and the exam markers.
 It is up to each provincial exam coordinator to match the numbers with the candidates' names and send them the results after marking.
 This system guarantees the candidates' anonymity.

 The exam lasts three hours.
 Each candidate is required to translate two texts of about 200 words each.
 The first text is compulsory for all candidates, whereas for the second one, they have a choice between two texts.
 All three source texts are general in nature, but deal with different topics.
 Candidates may bring any dictionaries or written reference materials they wish.
 If the source texts contain specialized terminology not found in a standard dictionary, this will be taken into account during the marking process.
 The pass mark is 70.

-The CTINB always offers at least two exam sessions, one in Fredericton and one in Moncton.
+The CTINB offers at several exam sessions each year, in Fredericton and in Moncton.
 Sessions may also be organized in other communities if warranted by the number of candidates registered.

 Preparing for the Exam